SeanVenz/codechum/Lesson4/Topic52.md

   var email = document.forms["myForm"]["email"].value;

   if (name === "" || email === "") {
-    alert("Please fill out all required fields.");
+    console.log("Please fill out all required fields.");
     return false;
   }
 }
 ```

 In the code snippet above, we define a `validateForm` function that is called when the form is submitted.
 Inside the function, we retrieve the values of the `name` and `email` fields using the `document.forms` property.
 The subsequent `if` statement checks if either of these fields is empty.
-If any required field is empty, an alert is displayed, and the function returns `false`, preventing the form from being submitted.
+If any required field is empty, an console.log is displayed, and the function returns `false`, preventing the form from being submitted.

 To use this function, you need to include the following HTML code within the `<form>` tags: